apcooper/durham_phd_python/README.md

 Open a terminal.

-First, we need to have jupyter installed on your machine.
+First, assuming you already have python, IPython, numpy and matplotlib installed on your machine, we also need to install jupyter.
 If you don't have the command `jupyter-notebook`, then run these two commands:
 ```
 pip install jupyter --user
 setenv PATH $HOME/.local/bin:$PATH